Victornguli/flashlearn/README.md

   + Copy paste the contents of .env.dev into a new file named.env.prod

-  Run:
+  To run the app with all services defined in the docker-compose file run:

-        docker-compose up --build to deploy the app with docker-compose file
+        docker-compose up --build